daos-stack/daos/utils/githooks/README.md

 4. yamllint
 5. gofmt

+There is a daos wrapper around pylint at `utils/cq/daos_pylint.py` which will perform standard pylint checks whilst managing scons and PYTHONPATH setup changes automatically.
+Installing the python packages in `utils/cq/requirements.txt` will allow it to test for all the python dependencies.

 It is important to check the output on commit for any errors that may indicate any one of the required tools is missing.